MicrosoftDocs/architecture-center/docs/guide/ai/conversation-summarization-content.md

 **Curie fine-tuning result**

-customer wants to know how long they can access the games after they leave game pass. agent explains that once a game leaves the Xbox game. pass catalog they’ll need to purchase a digital copy from the Xbox app for windows or the Microsoft store play from a disc or obtain another form of entitlement to continue playing the game.
+customer wants to know how long they can access the games after they leave game pass. agent explains that once a game leaves the Xbox game pass catalog they'll need to purchase a digital copy from the Xbox app for windows or the Microsoft store play from a disc or obtain another form of entitlement to continue playing the game.

 ### Evaluating summarization